rafael-santiago/life/README.md

 ![Linux](https://github.com/rafael-santiago/life/blob/master/etc/small-tux.jpg "Linux") ![FreeBSD](https://github.com/rafael-santiago/life/blob/master/etc/small-beastie.jpg "FreeBSD") ![OpenBSD](https://github.com/rafael-santiago/life/blob/master/etc/small-puffy.jpg "OpenBSD") ![NetBSD](https://github.com/rafael-santiago/life/blob/master/etc/small-netbsd-flag.jpg "NetBSD") ![MINIX](https://github.com/rafael-santiago/life/blob/master/etc/small-raccoon.jpg "MINIX") ![SOLARIS](https://github.com/rafael-santiago/life/blob/master/etc/small-solaris-sun.jpg "Solaris") ![Windows](https://github.com/rafael-santiago/life/blob/master/etc/small-windows-logo.jpg "Windows...
 Sorry!
 I am not able to find any decent logo!!!
 It will be changed soon...")

-According to some folktales, specially classroom tales, if you are seeing this repo you are hallucinating.
-Because these tales tell us that is impossible to build up any kind of portable ``ASSEMBLY`` code...
-Well, even being a pretty simple code (you should hallucinate better the next time) I think that this "hallucination" can dismistify a bunch of things if you are a "superstitious" programmer.
-But remember: it does not exist, it is just a bad trip... ¬¬
+This project is just a try of writing a multi-platform software in pure ASSEMBLY (fully functional) which takes advantage of LIBC.

 ## How to clone it?

 Pretty simple:

 ```
-you@SilvergunSuperman:~/src# git clone https://github.com/rafael-santiago/life life
+you@IA32BOX:~/src# git clone https://github.com/rafael-santiago/life life
 ```

 Done.

-## How to build it?
+## How can I build this software?

 I have built it using the ``GNU Assembler`` (a.k.a ``gas``).
 You can use the build system or do it on your own (in this case my code is using the ``libc``).
 If you are on ``Windows`` the ``MINGW`` is also needed because we use it to link, otherwise the linking would be much harder.

 This tiny project uses my own [build system](https://github.com/rafael-santiago/hefesto).
-After following all steps to make ``hefesto`` work on your system, you should "teach" your build system copy how to handle the ``GNU Assembler``.
+After following all steps to make ``hefesto`` work in your system, you should "teach" your build system copy how to handle the ``GNU Assembler``.
 You need three commands:

 ```
-root@SilvergunSuperman:~/src# git clone https://github.com/rafael-santiago/helios helios
+root@IA32BOX:~/src# git clone https://github.com/rafael-santiago/helios helios
-root@SilvergunSuperman:~/src# cd helios
+root@IA32BOX:~/src# cd helios
-root@SilvergunSuperman:~/src/helios# hefesto --install=gnu-asm-toolset
+root@IA32BOX:~/src/helios# hefesto --install=gnu-asm-toolset
 ```

 Done.